CS-DS-125/125book/py4e_rst/12-network.rst

    http://sphinx.pocoo.org/

 Regular expressions work very nicely when your HTML is well formatted and predictable.
-But since there are a lot of “broken” HTML pages out there, a solution only using regular expressions might either miss some valid links or end up with bad data.
+But since there are a lot of "broken" HTML pages out there, a solution only using regular expressions might either miss some valid links or end up with bad data.